arteklabs/samples-sphinx/docs/sphinx/src/rest.rst

 Cross-Reference Objects: Python
 -------------------------------

 It is possible to migrate docstrings from python source files, or to include python documentation in reST files.
-You'll find examples below on how to do the former.
+You'll find examples below on how to do the latter.

 .. code::